Roy Black (attorney): Career

-Currently a partner in Black Srebnick, a Miami-based trial firm specializing in civil litigation and criminal defense, Black also serves as an adjunct instructor of criminal evidence at the University of Miami School of Law.
-In 2022, Black won an acquittal for a client charged with bribing a Georgetown University tennis coach to admit his daughter to Georgetown, ending the U.S. Government's unbroken streak of convictions in the "Varsity Blues" prosecutions.
-In addition to his legal work, Black provides legal commentary for various NBC news shows and played the "managing partner" of The Law Firm, a short-lived reality-based TV show pitting lawyers against each other week-to-week in a legal version of The Apprentice.
+Until his death a partner in Black Srebnick, a Miami-based trial firm specializing in civil litigation and criminal defense, Black also served as an adjunct instructor of criminal evidence at the University of Miami School of Law.
+In 1992, Black represented police officer William Lozano, whose killing of Clement Lloyd had sparked the 1989 Miami riots, he was convicted.
+However on appeal his conviction was overturned and in a retrial in 1993 he was acquitted.
+In 2022, Black won an acquittal for a client charged with bribing a Georgetown University tennis coach to admit his daughter to Georgetown, ending the U.S. government's unbroken streak of convictions in the "Varsity Blues" prosecutions.
+In addition to his legal work, Black provided legal commentary for various NBC news shows and played the "managing partner" of The Law Firm, a short-lived reality-based television show pitting lawyers against each other week-to-week in a legal version of The Apprentice.

+Roy Black was chosen as a top lawyer by Super Lawyers between 2006 and 2024.

-Personal life
+Personal life and death

-Black has been married three times.
-In 1984, he married his second wife, Naomi Morris Black, with whom he has a daughter, Nora Black (psychotherapist, San Francisco).
-In 1994, Roy Black married Lea Black, who was a juror in the William Kennedy Smith trial and was a castmate on The Real Housewives of Miami.
+Black was married three times.
+In 1984, he married his second wife, Naomi Morris Black, with whom he had a daughter, Nora Black (psychotherapist, San Francisco).
+In 1994, Roy Black married Lea Black, who had been a juror in the William Kennedy Smith trial and would later be a main cast member on The Real Housewives of Miami.
 They began dating several months after the trial.
-They have a son, RJ, who like his father, occasionally appears on the show (e.g., in episode 2.7, "Bras and Brawls, Part I", in which the three discuss one of Black's cases).
+They had a son, RJ, who like his father, occasionally appeared on the show, for example, in a second-season episode, in which the three discuss one of Black's cases.

+Black died at his home in Coral Gables, Florida, on July 21, 2025, at the age of 80.